habib786/enab-reactjs/README.md

 ```

 ## Run
-To run the project in localhost host please follow the following steps.
+To run the project in localhost please follow the following steps.
 ```
 npm start
 ```